berleon/savethat_cookiecutter/{{cookiecutter.project_slug}}/README.md

 ### Delete runs

-The cli to delete runs is similar to the one to list runs:
+All failed runs from the last 3 hours can be deleted with:

 ```
 python -m {{ cookiecutter.pkg_name }} rm FitOLS --failed --last 3h
 ```
-Would ask for confirmation before deleting all completed runs in the last 3 hours.
+The CLI would ask for confirmation before deleting all completed runs in the last 3 hours.
 You can use the `--force` flag to skip the confirmation.
+See `python -m {{ cookiecutter.pkg_name }} rm  --help ` for more information.

 ## Features